Parldigi MasterClass 2024/2025 – National Parliament

 Prof. Dr. Yaniv Benhamou (University of Geneva) & Prof. Dr. Matthias Stürmer (Bern University of Applied Sciences/University of Bern)

 When it comes to cloud computing and artificial intelligence, Switzerland is largely dependent on foreign IT companies.
 How can this dependency be pragmatically reduced in order to increase digital sovereignty?
-In his presentation, Matthias Stürmer from the Bern University of Applied Sciences presents solutions and specific measures that are realistic despite financial constraints.
+In his presentation, Matthias Stürmer from the Bern University of Applied Sciences presented solutions and specific measures that are realistic despite financial constraints.

 Summer session 2025